Eco-friendly Fundraising List

 It’s hard to know what else to recommend your group could be selling or doing to raise the necessary funds, right?
-So to make your life easier and greener, we’ve compiled a list of incredible ways to fundraise sustainably and we invite you to share these ideas with your community.
+So to make your life easier and greener, we’ve compiled a list of eco-friendly fundraisers for schools and we invite you to share these with your community.
 When developing an eco-friendly fundraising calendar, it’s important to vary your activities.
 Mixing up product sales with community donation drives and other events helps increase participation and decrease fundraising fatigue.

 Here is our recommended list of green fundraising programs, including selling our zero-waste ECOlunchboxes as well as various other eco-friendly products, events and activities we think you’ll love.

 Join us in our effort to protect the planet by choosing a program where you can do your part while at the same time raise money for your group!